Center for Infectious Disease Research (CIDR): A Timeline of Transforming Global Health

 After years as Seattle Biomedical Research Institute, our name changes

 to the Center for Infectious Disease Research (CIDR), better reflecting our global reach and mission.

 The GAP3KO malaria vaccine candidate successfully completes the first phase of clinical trials, moving closer to approval and adoption.
 Dr. Stefan Kappe (below) demonstrates a malaria vaccine challenge for Bill Gates and members of Gates Foundation leadership.

-Systems biology leads to discovery of a biomarker in blood that predicts a patient’s risk of converting from latent tuberculosis to active disease, enabling early treatment to prevent disease progression and drug resistance.
+Systems biology leads to the discovery of a biomarker in blood that predicts a patient’s risk of converting from latent tuberculosis to active disease, enabling early treatment to prevent disease progression and drug resistance.

-Launches Single Cell Systems Biology Initiative to understand how small numbers of cells disproportionately influence disease, immune responses and drug efficacy, and to transform the future of infectious disease research.
+CIDR launches the Single Cell Systems Biology Initiative to understand how small numbers of cells disproportionately influence disease, immune responses and drug efficacy, and to transform the future of infectious disease research.